Trexology/contactable/README.md

  ## Usage

-For any models you would like to have their own phone numbers or e-mail addresses, add the appropriate trait:
+For any models you would like to have their own addresses or e-mail addresses, add the appropriate trait:

 ```
 use Trexology\Contactable\Traits\Addressable;